rhdhorchestrator/orchestrator-go-operator/docs/main/README.md

 Note that the CRDs created during the installation process will remain in the cluster.

-## Troubleshooting
+## Troubleshooting/Known Issue

 ### Zip bomb detected with Orchestrator Plugin

-Currently, there is a known issue with RHDH pod starting up due to the size in the orchestrator plugin.
+Currently, there is a known issue with RHDH pod starting up due to the size of the orchestrator plugin.
 The error `Zip bomb detected in backstage-plugin-orchestrator-1.5.0` will be seen and this can be resolved by increasing the `MAX_ENTRY_SIZE"` of the initContainer which downloads the plugins.
 This will be resolved in the next operator release.